 Partnerships & Stakeholders

-Our achievements in the development of children's cancer services in Tanzania thus far, have been made possible through the support of a number of key stakeholders;
+Our achievements in the development of children's cancer services in Tanzania thus far, have been made possible through the support of a number of key stakeholders and partners.
+Stakeholders include;

 The children and families in our care who constantly guide our progress.